spash/Markdown-and-dirty/README.md

 Our goal is to explore how people’s eating behaviors are influenced by health risks by revealing connections between food safety versus price, popularity, and location.

+### Data Sources
+To accomplish our stated goal, we obtained restaurant health records from King County’s Food Establishment Inspection dataset, [found here](https://data.kingcounty.gov/Health-Wellness/Food-Establishment-Inspection-Data/f29f-zza5).
+King County contains Seattle.

+We then compared these food safety records with public perception data.
+We get these data from Zomato, an aggregator of restaurant review and user-generated information, which functions similarly to Yelp and Google Maps.
+[Link to data here](https://data.kingcounty.gov/Health-Wellness/Food-Establishment-Inspection-Data/f29f-zza5).